 At Dean College, the future is what you make it.
 And we give students the tools they need to make that future a reality.
 From rigorous academics and conservatory-level training to unmatched support, Dean has a remarkable track record of taking students who have a passion for the arts to wherever they want to go.

 The Joan Phelps Palladino School of Dance

-Bachelor and Associate of Arts in Dance
+Bachelor of Arts in Dance

 • Multiple performance and choreography opportunities each year

 • Regular schedule of master classes and guest artists

 • Opportunities to double-major or minor

 Arts and Entertainment Management